RationalAsh/kalman_imu/README.md

 readings from the IMU, calculates the yaw, pitch and roll, applies a Kalmann Filter for better accuracy and streams the filtered data over the serial port.

+The calib_files folder contains the calibration files for all the IMUs.